LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

     - This macro preprocesses fluorescence images (**Fig. 1**) using [background subtraction](https://imagejdocu.list.lu/gui/process/subtract_background), outlier elimination, grayscale and binary morphology, and [Tubeness](https://www.longair.net/edinburgh/imagej/tubeness/) for enhanced visualization of mitochondrial filamentous structures.
     - A global thresholding method with predefined thresholds is applied, followed by the elimination of small objects using a particle analyzer.
     - The optimal segmented image is chosen by an expert based on appropriate thresholds (**Fig. 2**).

+1. **MITO_CELL_BASED_ANALYSIS.ijm:**

+    - This macro utilizes fluorescent images, mitochondrial segmentation, and corresponding DIC images (**Fig. 6**).
+DIC images are used to relate segmented mitochondria and their parameters to individual cells.
+    - Processes the segmented image with [local thickness](https://imagej.net/imagej-wiki-static/Local_Thickness) analysis and [skeletonization](https://imagej.net/plugins/skeletonize3d) (**Fig. 5**) to determine mitochondrial thickness (**Fig. 4**), lengths, branching, [Branching Factor](https://www.tandfonline.com/doi/full/10.3109/01913123.2015.1054013), and Filamentous Factor, see below.
+    - Segments yeast cells using the [Cellpose](https://github.com/MouseLand/cellpose) (**Fig. 7**) method and generates stacks containing segmentation, skeletons, and local thickness for each cell.
+    - Various measurements are taken for individual mitochondria in each cell, including length, average thickness, intensity, mitochondrial area, circularity, and cell area.
+    - Supporting images and numerical results are saved as TIF and CSV files, respectively, for verification (Fig. 4-7).